-What Is the Concept of a Virtual Factory?
+What Is a Virtual Factory?
 The Future of Integrated Manufacturing

 For a decade, the first Friday in October has been designated as National Manufacturing Day.
 This day begins a month-long events schedule at manufacturing companies nationwide to attract talent to modern manufacturing careers.